Former name of Rider

 Earliest known reference to this name is 1912 (GTP map)

 Not currently an official name.

-William Pittman Hinton, general passenger agent of the Grand Trunk, asked Josiah Wedgewood of Wedgewood China fame, to submit a list of names suitable for naming the stations on the new railway line, consequently many station names on the Grand Trunk Pacific Railway have a connection to England,
+The name of this station was probably selected from the list of names that Josiah Wedgewood submitted to Grand Trunk Railway president Charles Melville Hays.
+William Pittman Hinton, general passenger agent of the Grand Trunk, had asked Wedgewood (of Wedgewood China fame) to submit a list of names suitable for the stations on the new railway line; consequently many station names on the Grand Trunk Pacific Railway have a connection to England.

-In 1916 noted English author Sir Henry Ryder Haggard travelled through the area on the GTPR.
+In 1916 English author Henry Rider Haggard [1856–1925] travelled through the area on the GTPR.
 He was so impressed with the scenery and wrote very glowingly about it that the mountain above Crescent Spur was named Mount Rider and the glacier on the mountain was called Haggard Glacier.

-- Olson, Raymond W. Gost Towns on the East Line.
+- Olson, Raymond W. Ghost Towns on the East Line.
 Prince George, B.C.: Raymond W. Olson, 2017